An interview in 2022 with the former catcher

-After the '62 season, the Cleveland Indians drafted Lipski in the rule 5 draft.
+After the '62 season, the Cleveland Indians picked up Bob Lipski in the rule 5 draft.

-It would prove to be a fortune move for him, because Cleveland would soon be calling him to the major leagues.
+It would prove to be a fortunate move for him, because Cleveland would soon be calling him up to the major leagues.

 In the Major Leagues

-Bob Lipski made his major league debut early in the 1963 season, and it came against the reigning World Series champions!
+Bob Lipski made his major league debut early in the 1963 season, and it came against the reigning World Series champions of all teams!

-It was April 28, 1963 and the Indians were playing an afternoon game against the New York Yankees at Yankee Stadium.
+It was April 28, 1963 and the Indians were playing an afternoon game against the New York Yankees at none other than Yankee Stadium.

 Approximately 22,000 people were in the stands to see Cleveland's Mudcat Grant face off against Whitey Ford, who held the Indians scoreless.

-In the top of the eighth Lipski was sent in to pinch hit for Indians reliever Jerry Walker.
+In the top of the eighth Lipski was sent in to pinch hit for Indians relief pitcher Jerry Walker.